telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/features/navigation.md

 >tip The navigation appearance depends of the tabs count, their width and the available space.

-If you set the __MinimumTabWidth__ it will affect when the navigation buttons appear as well.
+If you set the __MinimumTabWidth__ property,  it will affect when the navigation buttons appear as well.

 #### Set MinTabWidth